PixelOmen/PixelOmen/README.md

 # Bio

-I am an experienced professional with 14 years in TV/Film post-production and a self-taught developer for over 6 years.
+I am an experienced professional with 14 years in TV/Film post-production and a developer for over 6 years.
 The technical and analytical skills honed in post-production have been instrumental in directing my software development education.
 Driven by a passion for solving problems and a relentless pursuit of knowledge, I have developed a strong foundation in software development through persistent self-study and practical application.
 Eager to apply my diverse skill set in a new domain, I am looking for opportunities to contribute to and grow within the tech industry.
 I am particularly interested in roles that challenge me to learn and innovate, as I continue to evolve my capabilities in software development.

 ___
 # Contact